How to Get Rid of Ticks

 Call it a tick-ing time bomb.
 In backyards, forests and fields across America, the population of disease-carrying ticks is increasing.
 Homeowners and hikers alike are wondering how to get rid of ticks.
 If that wasn’t bad enough, a new species of tick not normally found in the Western Hemisphere has now invaded the United States.

-As a result, many health and insect control experts are predicting the summer of 2019 to be another bad season for ticks and their disease-carrying bites.
+As a result, many health and insect control experts are predicting this summer to be another bad season for ticks and their disease-carrying bites.

 Ticks, Lyme Disease—and More